amundsen-io/amundsen/frontend/docs/developer_guide.md

 ## Contributing

 We describe our [general contributing process](https://github.com/amundsen-io/amundsen/blob/main/CONTRIBUTING.md) in the main repository of Amundsen, so here we'll cover the items specific to the Frontend library.
+Read our [Frontend Strategy doc](https://github.com/amundsen-io/amundsen/blob/main/frontend/docs/strategy.md#L1) to see where can you help.

 ### Testing Python Code